-Happy birthday baby!
-You’ve now got a 1-year-old on your hands!
-Baby’s been on an amazing journey in her first year, hasn’t she?
-And so have you, watching baby advance from rolling to cruising—maybe even walking unsupported.
+Happy birthday, baby!
+You’ve now got a one-year-old on your hands!
+Baby’s been on an amazing journey in their first year, haven’t they?
+And so have you, watching baby advance from rolling to cruising and maybe even walking unsupported.
 (If baby’s not there yet, don’t worry.
 Many toddlers start walking after their first birthday.)
-She’s probably pretty social now, waving “hi” and “bye” and likely using most 1-year-olds’ favorite word, “no,” while shaking her head.
+Your little one is probably pretty social now, waving “hi” and “bye” and likely using most one-year-olds’ favorite word, “no,” while shaking their head.
 Make way for toddlerhood!

-How much does a 1-year-old weigh and how tall is she?
-The average weight for a 1-year-old baby is 21.9 pounds for girls and 21.3 pounds for boys.
+How much does a 12-month baby weigh and how tall are they?
+The average weight for a one-year-old baby is 21.9 pounds for girls and 21.3 pounds for boys.
 Average height (formerly known as length) is 29.1 inches for girls and 29.8 inches for boys.
 Baby’s probably tripled their birth weight and is about 10 inches longer than they were at birth.

-- Baby’s hearing is now super accurate, and she listens with closer attention than she used to.
+- Baby’s hearing is now super-accurate, and they listen with closer attention than they used to.

-- She loves to look and listen at the same time, making reading books really fun and interesting.
+- They love to look and listen at the same time, making reading books really fun and interesting.

 - Baby loves feeling different textures and cool sensations such as the feeling of water pouring from cup to cup in the bathtub.

-- Baby continues to feel everything with her hands and her mouth.
+- Baby continues to feel everything with their hands and mouth.

 - Sitting.
 Baby probably sits for long periods of time and can twist and turn to reach different toys.